preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/drawing-tab-authoring-processes/index.rst

 You can use the tabs to edit the process steps.

-Working with shapes
-**********************
-When working with shapes, there's a number of options available.

 Move a shape
 ----------------
 Note that when you add a new shape it's placed in the upper left corner of the canvas, and text above may not be seen.
-If that is not the intended position, use drag and drop, or use the keyboartd, to place the new shape.
+If that is not the intended position, use drag and drop, or use the keyboard, to place the new shape.
 You can place a shape anywhere within the canvas.
+Note that in order to move an existing shape with the keyboard, you have to select it first.

 You can also select a number of shapes and move them together.